Nina Simone: Simone standards

-Simone's years at RCA-Victor spawned many singles and album tracks that were popular, particularly in Europe.
+Simone's years at RCA spawned many singles and album tracks that were popular, particularly in Europe.
 In 1968, it was "Ain't Got No, I Got Life", a medley from the musical Hair from the album 'Nuff Said!
 (1968) that became a surprise hit for Simone, reaching number 2 on the UK Singles Chart and introducing her to a younger audience.
 In 2006, it returned to the UK Top 30 in a remixed version by Groovefinder.

-The following single, a rendition of the Bee Gees' "To Love Somebody", also reached the UK Top 10 in 1969.
+The following single, a rendition of the Bee Gees' "To Love Somebody", reached the UK Top 10 in 1969.
 "The House of the Rising Sun" was featured on Nina Simone Sings the Blues in 1967, but Simone had recorded the song in 1961 and it was featured on Nina at the Village Gate (1962).